YuriiVataschuk/starnavi_test_task/README.md

 ## Endpoints

 - /api/api/posts/ (GET) - get all posts
-- /api/apiposts/id_number/ (GET) - get a single post by id
+- /api/api/posts/id_number/ - get a single post by id
 - /api/api/posts/id_number/like (POST) - like or unlike a post by id
 - /api/api/posts/ (POST) - create a new post
-- /api/user/register/ (POST) - registration endpoint
+- /api/user/register/ - registration endpoint
-- /api/user/token/ (POST) - authentication for getting token by username and password
+- /api/user/token/ - authentication for getting token by username and password
 - /api/user/token/refresh/ - refresh token
 - /api/user/token/verify/ - verify token
-- /api/analytics/?date_from=2021-02-02&date_to=2021-11-10 (GET) - analytics about how many likes were made.
-API return analytics aggregated by day. date_from is the required parameter.
+- /api/analytics/?date_from=2021-02-02&date_to=2021-11-10 - analytics about how many likes were made.
+API return analytics aggregated by day.
 - /api/analitic/users/ - analytics about users' last requests and last logins